HITISoftware/HITIComm/README.md

 # HITIComm
 Arduino library for efficient control and monitoring of Arduino projects from computer.
-Optimized for working with HITISoftware products.
+Optimized for working with HITISoftware products (Tahiti Robotics SARL).
 <br>

 # Pre-compiled library